-I possess 12+ years industry experience in various streams.
-In addition, I have more than 3 years experience with AWS.
+I possess 12+year industry experience in various streams.
+In addition, I have more than 3-year experience with AWS.
 I’ve written a white paper on Amazon Web Services as well as trained numerous people in AWS.
 I’m proud to say that I have been part of multiple engagements on AWS and am an active blogger and content writer for them.

 Don’t be intimidated.
 You don’t need as much experience or familiarity with AWS as I had to clear the AWS exams.
 The AWS certification exam for Solution Architect is targeted for associates with the following criteria:

 - Understanding of AWS HA, DR, and security requirements

 I would like to concentrate on the above mentioned three points.